SublimeLinter/SublimeLinter/docs/linter_settings.rst

 The default value is an empty array.
 Untitled views can be ignored with ``<untitled>``, and you can use ``!`` to negate a pattern.
-Note that :ref:`settings expansion <settings-expansion>` can be used here as well.
+Note that :ref:`Settings Expansion <settings-expansion>` can be used here as well.

 python